Architecture diagrams master files can be found on google drive

 - Caching: The entry point is a Varnish cache server.
 Redundancy can be achieved through DNS load balancing.

-- Delivery applications: Should be scaled based on the load generated by the end users.
-Because of the nature of node.js processes, it is recommended to always build in redundancy and run at least three processes, even in a simple production setup.
+- Delivery applications: It should be scaled based on the load generated by the end users.
+Due to Node.js processes nature, it is always recommended to run redundant with at least three processes, even in a simple production setup.

-- Delivery servers: Should be scaled based on the load generated by the end users.
-Because of the nature of node.js processes, it is recommended to always build in redundancy and run at least three processes, even in a simple production setup.
+- Delivery servers: It should be scaled based on the load generated by the end users.
+Due to Node.js processes nature, it is always recommended to run redundant with at least three processes, even in a simple production setup.

-- Redis: Scaled based on the read/write load.
+- Redis: It should be scaled based on the read/write load.
 In most cases, it can be a shared database with the editing stack.
 Redundancy can be achieved through configuring replication.